 FreeNAS® can be configured as either an rsync client or an rsync server.
 The opposite end of the connection can be another FreeNAS® system or any other system running rsync.
 In FreeNAS® terminology, an rysnc task defines which data is synchronized between the two systems.
-To synchronize data between two FreeNAS® systems, create the rsync task on the rsync client.
+If you are synchronizing data between two FreeNAS® systems, create the rsync task on the rsync client.